-I am Anastasia (Staci) Trekles, and I am the new ICE President for 2014-2016.
-I am entering my sixth year as a board member with ICE, and have been volunteering at the conference since 2004.
+I am Anastasia (Staci) Trekles, and I am the current ICE Board President, and have been with ICE since 2004.
 I am honored and thrilled to be working with such a terrific bunch of educators, many of whom have been friends for many years.
 We have amazing educators in Indiana, with many great ideas and passions.
 It is thrilling to know that each of the students that I work with on a daily basis at Purdue University Northwest in Westville, Indiana will become part of this awesome network when they graduate with their degrees in Teacher Education.
-In fact, here is a photo of me (on the right there) with two of my college students, educators who graduated with master's degrees in Instructional Technology just in December of 2013.
+In fact, here is a photo of me (on the right there) with two of my college students, educators who graduated with master's degrees in Instructional Technology in December of 2013.
 These terrific ladies will go on to lead their own students through exciting new experiences and engaging lessons in their classrooms, and some of their students may go on to great teaching careers themselves someday.
 I can only imagine what kinds of great technologies will be there to brighten and enlighten the minds of those future teachers!

 But, we cannot capture that passion and enthusiasm for education in our young people without having it ourselves.
 That is why organizations like ICE are here, to engage educators and help them make a difference in the lives of their students.
 By connecting with others from around the state, we can all learn from one another, and share our experiences and lessons out there with the rest of the world.
 We live in an increasingly connected, collaborative, and social world, and ICE is here to support you in all of your goals, dreams, and visions for a better education for your students.